gregorispielmann/gympoint-gostack/readme.md

 <p align="center"> This app is a full gym manager called GymPoint.
 <br>
 In this challenge was built some basic funcionalities to the gym manager and students.
 The concept was a web app to control students, registrations, plans and help orders made by students.
-After we made a Mobile App (iOS Only) for the students made checkins at the gym and to publish help orders to the gym.
+After we made a Mobile App (iOS Only) for the students do checkins at the gym and to publish help orders to the gym.
     <br>
 </p>